Iraneus/betamedneed/_services/workshop.md

 weight: 10
 ---

-Medneed Workshop is where users and stakeholders gain live access to **in-depth knowledge and recent resources and strategies** needed for quality and affordable medical care.
+Medneed Workshop is where users and stakeholders discuss **recent resources and strategies** needed for quality and affordable medical care.

 ![Medical Equipment](/images/illustrations/med-equipment.jpg)